CeON/CERMINE/README.md

 CERMINE can be used for:

   * extracting metadata, full text and parsed references from a PDF file,
+  * extracting metadata from reference strings,
-  * extracting metadata from reference strings.
+  * extracting metadata from affiliation strings.

 **Maven dependency**